simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

 # Exercise 3.1 - Add a new employee

-In this exercise, you will be adding a new employee in the SuccessFactors demo instance.
+In this exercise, you will be adding a new employee in the [SuccessFactors demo instance](https://salesdemo4.successfactors.com/login?company=SFPART038010).
 Please do note that this instance has been provided only for the TechEd exercise.
 A SAP partner can request for demo system via [link](https://hxmcloudops.successfactors.com/home/index)

-Login details of the SAP SuccessFactors system will be provided in the Document available as part of the prebuilt integration package *Teched 2022 IN260 - SOL* in SAP Integration Suite.
+Login details to this SAP SuccessFactors instance will be shared during the hands-on session by the moderators.

 ## Exercise steps